Zachnad0/Zachnad0/README.md

 - 👋 Hi, I’m @Zachnad0
-- 👀 I’m interested in stuff
+- 👀 I’m interested in c# for development of programs, including games, and scripts for Space Engineers.
-- 🌱 I’m currently learning about things
+- 🌱 I’m currently learning about Unity development.
-- 💞️ I’m looking to collaborate on nothing much
+- 💞️ I’m looking to collaborate on anything that I don't have a small private team working on, in which they essentially never do anything anyways.
-- 📫 How to reach me is to not
+- 📫 How to reach me is to send free money via the mail.

 Uh yea so I'm makin' some games in Godot using GDScript and crap so uh yea.
 C# is the best language, and one cannot prove otherwise, unless you do.